Light Fixture Replacement

-If you're renovating a home that's more than a few years old, you probably inherited a few outdated light fixtures that you'd like to replace.
-Replacing old light fixtures is one of the most dramatic improvements you can make to a room and is well worth the investment--although it can often be one of the most affordable improvements you can make, too!
+If you live in or are renovating a home that's more than a few years old, you probably inherited a few outdated light fixtures that you'd like to replace.
+Replacing old light fixtures is one of the most dramatic improvements you can make to a room and is well worth the investment--although it is one of the most affordable improvements you can make, too!

 But before selecting a new style light fixture to replace the old one, and before deciding whether or not to do the replacement yourself, you'll need to know a few things about the existing fixture:

 1. How much wattage the fixture can accept.
 Fixtures often have a sticker somewhere, generally on the inside of a shade or somewhere similar, that can tell you the maximum wattage.
 The new fixture you install should not exceed this total wattage because if you do exceed this total, you could cause a fire.

 If you need more light in the space, you can consider using compact fluorescent or LED bulbs in the new fixture because you'll use fewer watts to get the same amount of light, plus these two choices are more energy-efficient!
 Click here to learn more about these two lighting options.

 Note that wattage does not refer to how much light is given off by the light fixture!
 The measure of a light's brightness is called lumens.